rmarioo/legacy-code-train-kata/Readme.md

 The previous guys already provided an implementation but it the code is difficult to read and there is a bug so not all business rules are satisfied.
-You should find the bug and fix it but following this steps in order:
+You should find the bug and fix it.

+But you have some constraints:
+- You cannot change the code if is not covered by tests ( only few changes are allowed to make the code testables)
+- You cannot put the code that fixes the bug directly in the actual code, instead you should make a new ( missing domain ) to emerge in new class and then apply the change mainly on this new classes

+It is recommended to follow those steps in order:

 1. in order to have a better understanding , do a sketch refactoring and the throw it away
 2. create a safety net of tests to certify the actual behaviuor ( only unit test allowed - no